 Dionewar Local Development Plan (PLD) will be reviewed and updated to include risks and opportunities associated with long-term climate change and to make community investments more resilient.
+This revision will also allow incorporation of sustainable fisheries management measures.
 The different steps for this phase will include: (i) coordination of decision makers and the service provider team selected to revisit the local planning instrument; (ii) sharing tools for mainstreaming climate changes issues; (iii) climate changes vulnerability assessment and costs benefits of adaption options; (iv) revision and adoption of updated plan; (v) identify funding mechanisms for adaptation measures; and (vi) dissemination of revised local development plans.